ryuta69/delta/README.md

                                      those modes.
 It can also be used to experiment with different RGB hex codes by combining this option with --minus-color, --minus-emph-color, --plus-color, --plus- emph-color.
-    -V, --version                    Prints version information
+    -n, --number                     Display line numbers next to the diff.
+The first column contains line numbers in the previous version of the file, and the second column contains line number in the new version of the file.
+A blank cell in the first or second column indicates that the line does not exist in that file (it was added or removed, respectively) -V, --version                    Prints version information

 OPTIONS: